 Nearly every moment of music on this album possesses a very serpentine quality about it, once injected into the listener’s head by way of their auditory canals, it slithers ever deeper.
 “Backslide” is a twisting tumult of groove-infused moves from orderly to chaotic; a calm delivery of minimal instrumentation and vocals one minute, explodes into a sonic barrage the next.

-On the last track of the album, the message and the method is made clear with “Slow Movin’” and its sinister mugginess.
-Certainly another stand out selection, the song’s smothering haze of dense guitars, bottom heavy bass lines, and battering drums are the vehicle by which piercing vocals arrive.
+On the last track of the album, the message and the method are made clear with “Slow Movin’” and its sinister mugginess.
+Certainly, another stand-out selection, the song’s smothering haze of dense guitars, bottom-heavy bass lines, and battering drums are the vehicle by which piercing vocals arrive.
 There’s a slightly sludgy underbelly to this one, yet also an almost implied sense of urgency permeates every note and passage.
 Despite the title, this song seems to end a lot sooner than you would like it to, bringing the album to a close that leaves you wanting more.

 Being that the eponymously titled album from BLIND SCRYER is the initial full-length movement from a band birthed in 2016 and that they are already at work on an EP to arrive in the near future, it is an impressive first strike.
 What the band is able to cull from multiple sources and inspirations, then mold into this album using the tools of their talents, is respectable.
 It will be interesting to see and hear what the future holds for BLIND SCRYER.

 Stream the self-titled ‘Blind Scryer‘ album provided in this review or head over to Bandcamp for further streaming and purchase options.